Almas-Ali/sequence-validator/README.md

 ## Output

 The output of the script is stored in the file for testing purposes.
-It is in `output.txt`.
+It is in `output-decimals.txt` which is raw decimal values and `output-testing.txt` which is processed value for sequence count.
 Your free to mess with it.

 ## Conclusion